Harsh-Dhorajiya/FaceRecognition/README.md

 # FaceRecognition
-This is my first Project in Python
+This is my first Project in Python with openCV library